 East Atlanta in DeKalb County, Georgia — The American South (South Atlantic)

 Location.
-33° 44.648′ N, 84° 20.478′ W. Marker is in Atlanta, Georgia, in DeKalb County.
+33° 44.389′ N, 84° 19.617′ W. Marker is in Atlanta, Georgia, in DeKalb County.
 It is in East Atlanta.
-Marker is at the intersection of McPherson Touch for map.
+Marker is at the intersection of Glenwood Avenue Touch for map.
 Marker is in this post office area: Atlanta GA 30316, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on February 8, 2023.
-It was originally submitted on July 2, 2008, by Felch Dumas of Decatur, Georgia.
-This page has been viewed 5,706 times since then and 206 times this year.
-Photos: 1, 2. submitted on July 2, 2008, by Felch Dumas of Decatur, Georgia.
-3. submitted on January 1, 2011, by Michael Dover of Ellerslie, Georgia.
-4, 5. submitted on July 2, 2008, by Felch Dumas of Decatur, Georgia.
-6. submitted on August 22, 2015.
-7. submitted on January 8, 2021, by Larry Gertner of New York, New York. • Craig Swain was the editor who published this page.
+It was originally submitted on June 27, 2008, by Felch Dumas of Decatur, Georgia.
+This page has been viewed 1,678 times since then and 104 times this year.
+Last updated on July 2, 2008, by Felch Dumas of Decatur, Georgia.
+Photos: 1, 2, 3. submitted on June 27, 2008, by Felch Dumas of Decatur, Georgia. • Craig Swain was the editor who published this page.